marshmallow-code/webargs/docs/framework_support.rst

 Decorator Usage
 +++++++++++++++

-When using the :meth:`use_args <webargs.aiohttpparser.AioHTTPParser.use_args>` decorator on a handler, the parsed arguments dictionary will be the last positional argument.
+When using the :meth:`use_args <webargs.aiohttpparser.AIOHTTPParser.use_args>` decorator on a handler, the parsed arguments dictionary will be the last positional argument.

 .. code-block:: python